Project

 Our Partners and Advisory Board

-The project is led by the University of Oulu in Finland and involves 18 partners, including 15 research institutions and 3 SMEs, across 8 European countries.
-The combined team has significant expertise in epidemiology, genetics, epigenetics, metabolomics, nutrition, lifestyle, mathematics, economics, policy making, artificial intelligence and sensor technology.
-The team is also supported by an External Advisory Board, providing independent scientific, policy and ethics advice to the consortium.
-The Board members include:
+The project was led by the University of Oulu in Finland and involved 18 partners, including 15 research institutions and 3 SMEs, across 8 European countries.
+The combined team had significant expertise in epidemiology, genetics, epigenetics, metabolomics, nutrition, lifestyle, mathematics, economics, policy making, artificial intelligence and sensor technology.
+The team was also supported by an External Advisory Board, providing independent scientific, policy and ethics advice to the consortium.
+The Board members included:

 • Professor Alena Buyx, Technical University Munich, Germany;